The nude and the Naked

 It’s funny that, when I started, most of what I’ve written in these twelve chapters was originally one long page, where I was calling the different parts of our introduction “sections”, until I realized how long it was going to be.
 I’m making this summation as concise as possible, however.
 There are some things I spoke about in previous chapters that I’d like to clear up and phrase in simpler terms, as well as some things I failed to mention.

 I don’t recommend learning about socialism or communism from anything published in Neuerotica.
 If you’re an American and you’re going to be critical about something, you should know something about it, in which case, I recommend reading a book.
 You may also want to read up on capitalism, since it’s the economic system under which you live.
 Americans tend to be horribly misinformed about politics.
-Neuerotica’s socialist editorial content and symbolism was inspired by the generation (and young musicians) responsible for me embracing the ideology after a long absence of any interest.
-I had no intention of including it here, but it seemed to be a good fit after I had given it some consideration.
+Neuerotica’s socialist editorial content and symbolism were inspired by the generation (and young musicians) responsible for my embracing the ideology after a long absence of any interest.
+I initially had no intention of including it here, but it seemed to be a good fit after I had given it some consideration.

-Editorials are opinions and observations about a particular person(s) and other topics, but don’t typically require citations to verify the information being presented.
+Editorials are opinions and observations about a particular number of topics, but don’t typically require citations to verify the information being presented.
 Given the current political climate, however, I may begin including citations in our editorial section.
 The last thing I want is for people to think that we’re sharing “fake news”.
 However, by the time everyone reads this, I’ll have published a satirical fake news “newspaper”.
 I began working on it last year, and it will be a part of the site.
 I think it’s pretty funny, so I hope you’ll check it out.

 photograph by samo19